sagemath/sagewiki_to_gh-2022-10-10/SupportedPlatforms.md

 More information about the status of the Solaris ports can be found on the [[solaris|Solaris]] page of the Sage Wiki.
 There's also some notes about installing [[solaris-binaries|Solaris binaries]] and

 ===== Microsoft Windows =====
  * Microsoft Windows using Cygwin (Substantial work has been done on this.
 A port can be expected in 2010).
 More information about the status of the Cygwin port can be found at [[http://trac.sagemath.org/sage_trac/wiki/CygwinPort ]] and on the [[http://groups.google.com/group/sage-windows sage-windows]] mailing list.

-The following two platforms are feasible, but not in the short term, as the work involved will be significant.

- * AIX
- * HP-UX

-The status of various ports can be followed in the following places:
- * The AIX port can be followed at [[AIX_port|The AIX port page]]
- * The FreeBSD port can be followed at [[freebsd|The FreeBSD port page]].
- * The HP-UX port can be followed at [[HP-UX|The HP-UX port page]].
+ * Microsoft Windows using Microsoft's compiler.
+This will be a full native port.
+This may never be a reality.

  * The Linux ppc64 port can be followed at [[linuxPPC64|The Linux PPC64 port page]]
  * The Linux Mips64 port can be followed at [[SiCortex|The SiCortex port page]].
  * The Solaris port can be followed at [[solaris|The Solaris port page]].